rim-osman/Data-Analysis-Portfolio/README.md

 **📌 Project Overview:** This project presents an end-to-end SQL-based analysis of global GDP trends from 1998 to 2024.
 The objective is to explore how economic power is distributed across countries, regions, and income groups, and to identify key patterns that can support strategic, financial, and policy-related decision-making.

-**Objectives:**
+**Problem Statement:**
+Understanding global economic dynamics is essential for financial institutions, investors, and policymakers.
+This project aims to answer:

+- Which countries and regions drive global economic growth?
+- How do global crises impact economic performance?

+**Approach:**

-- Clean and standardize raw GDP and metadata tables
+- Cleaned and standardized raw GDP datasets to ensure consistency and accuracy
-- Build a structured data model (fact + dimension tables)
+- Designed a structured data model (fact and dimension tables)
-- Analyze GDP growth trends over time
-- Identify top economies globally
+- Performed advanced SQL analysis using joins, window functions, aggregations, and ranking techniques
-- Compare regions and income groups
+- Analyzed trends across time, regions, and income segments
-- Provide insights useful for policymakers, analysts, and investors

-**Dataset Description:** The project uses three main datasets:
+**Dataset Description:**

-- gdp_data -> Country GDP values per year
+- `gdp_data` -> Annual GDP values by country
-- metadata_countries -> Country metadata (Region, Income Group)
+- `metadata_countries` -> Region & income group classification
-- iso_countries -> Reference table for valid country codes
+- `iso_countries` -> Country code reference table

 **Skills:** Data Cleaning, Data Transformation, Data Modeling, Window Functions, Ranking, Aggregate Functions, Analytical Thinking, Business Insight Generation.